Iran’s regime is facing its gravest threat: here’s why - and what happens next

 It also comes at a time when Iran cannot rely on its regional allies in Lebanon, Syria and Iraq.
 Israeli operations over the last few years have already decimated Iran-backed Hezbollah militants in Lebanon.

-That, in turn, helped contribute to the fall of Iranian ally - Syrian president Bashar al Assad - by Islamist rebels who have now turned towards the US.
+That, in turn, helped contribute to the fall of Iran’s ally, Syrian president Bashar al-Assad, by Islamist rebels who have now turned towards the US.

 Iran’s proxy groups in Iraq have been surprisingly quiet despite the regional escalation, although that may change.